Quick Answer

 How Coruscate Differs

-- Glow suggests a steady, warm, internal light.
+- Glow suggests a steady, often warm, internal light.

-- Glisten often implies a quiet reflection from a wet or oily surface.
+- Glisten implies a quiet reflection from a wet or oily surface.

-- Shimmer indicates a soft, wavering light, less intense than coruscating.
+- Shimmer indicates a soft, wavering light, less intense and more diffused than coruscating.

-Coruscating light is restless and alive, suggesting a rapid succession of flashes rather than a constant emission.
+Coruscating light is powerful, active and often intermittent—a succession of bright flashes rather than a constant, gentle emission.
+It evokes energy and brilliance in motion.

 Origins and Evolution